 Especially, Aki’s accompaniment to singing is deeply put faith by musicians, supporting vocalists on various fields.
 For example, He has played with Miyuki Ishibashi who is singing songs of Russian outcastes as a reader of her band and he produced Satoko Nishikawa’s (from Shang Shang Typhoon) solo album～hibiki～.

 In a duo with a bandoneon player Kaori Okubo, his strong focus on Latin American music is expressed clearly.
 In monthly solo concert, Aki plays his original pieces and Spanish and Armenian folk songs which are uniquely reinterpreted for solo guitar performance.
 Through his guitar, he has hybridly pursued ways in which music exist and change at present time.

 As a music director of a theatre music project Eurasian Opera Project by "Jun Kawasaki, Music and Poetic Drama Laboratory", Aki has performed in Armenia, Moscow, Irkutsk, and Republic of Buryatia.

-In other kind of work, Aki produce a series of silent movie project, also playing as a backing musician in these projective performances at The National Museum of Modern Art Film Centre, Tokyo over 10 years.
+In other kind of work, Aki produce a series of silent movie project, also playing as a backing musician in these projective performances at National Film Archive of Japan (formerly known as The National Museum of Modern Art Film Centre, Tokyo) over 10 years.
 This project musically produced by Aki has shown not only Japanese films but also abroad pieces for audiences.
 Until now, this project has featured Chaplin, Keaton, and Lloyd――called the three greatest king of comedy, Yasujiro Ozu’s films, and old films newly found recent years.